-Helping your kid improve their counting
+Helping your kid improve their counting skills is great.

 Helping them master addition is great.